 As of December 31, 2006, we had approximately 8,983 full-time and 3,048 part-time and temporary employees.
-Of these, approximately 5,424 full-time and 1,877 part-time employees were employed in Hospitality; approximately 419 full-time and 645 part-time employees were employed in Opry and Attractions; approximately 2,748 full-time and 521 part-time employees were employed in ResortQuest; and approximately 392 full-time and 5 part-time employees were employed in Corporate and Other.
-We believe our relations with our employees are good.
+Of these, approximately 5,424 full-time and 1,877 part-time employees were employed in Hospitality; approximately 419 full-time and 645 part-time employees were employed in Opry and Attractions; approximately 2,748 full-time and 521 part-time employees were employed in ResortQuest; and approximately 392 full-time and 5 part-time employees were employees were employees were employees were employees are good.